Healthy Generations

 As a Toltec Tribal member with a professional background as executive director of Rural, migrant, and Indian health organizations such as Pit River Health Services & Del Norte Clinics.
 He has a unique perspective on delivering culturally appropriate care in rural areas, drawing on his experience to bridge the gap in culturally appropriate communication.
-The philosophy of Cultural Wisdom is that culture is an essential factor for personal and collective well being.
-At Cultural Wisdom we celebrate life and honor our ancestors by keeping their stories alive.
+The philosophy of Cultural Wisdom is that culture is an essential factor for personal and collective wellbeing.
+Celebrating life and honoring our ancestors by keeping their stories alive.

 Our Story